-Payal Mittal Talwar, a flag bearer for WFH since long before COVID 19, wears her many hats with great aplomb.
-The author of ‘Kanta Bai Pvt Ltd’ and ‘Me and My Middle Age’; Co-founder of WINGS Team; Certified NLP Trainer and Life Coach; this ‘green warrior’ knows more than a thing or two about mindful living and the art of work-life balance.
+Payal Mittal Talwar wears her many hats with great aplomb.
+The author of ‘Kanta Bai Pvt Ltd’ and ‘Me and My Middle Age’; co-founder of WINGS Team; Certified NLP Trainer and Life Coach; this ‘green warrior’ knows more than a thing or two about mindful living and the art of work-life balance.

 - What is your current state of mind?

 Peaceful and purposeful with a bit of concern.
 Also, am very optimistic that this situation will lead to overall betterment.

 I am basically a happy person – any place with peace, good books, opportunity to follow my passion (my work) and open spaces makes me feel happy – so I guess All fauji stations have been happy for me.

 - What is your greatest fear?

 Losing my health – mobility – having to be physically dependant on anyone.
 Rest I think I’ll be able to handle it all.